-- CommentsEasement for water supply and access and anchor for electricity - A Sydney Water facility is surrounded on all sides by Kiparra Park.
+- Easement for water supply and access and anchor for electricity supply exist in this reserve. - A Sydney Water facility is surrounded on all sides by Kiparra Park.
 The fence and facility itself are visually intrusive. - A well used walking trail passes through the reserve with some bushland and erosion control work installed at track entries. - An active Bushcare Group is working in the reserve. - Consultation with Hornsby Shire Council's Bushland and Biodiversity Team is required in relation to any activity which may impact on the Reserve.